altocodenl/TODIS/readme.md

 ### Pillar 4: code is data

+code as data that produces data.
+The call is data, the responder is data, the transformation is data.
+The result is only part of the transformation.
+Understand code in terms of sequences: linear, cond, iteration, jump.
+Program + call = result.
+Data1 + data2 = data3.

 Write code in the same vocabulary that you use for data.
 It's already parsed.
 And it forces you to think all in terms of explicit data at every step.
 Also, it is unified.

 - Higher level languages let you focus on data at a human level.